paszu/3DSRepo/Part-3-(arm9loaderhax).md

 You will no longer be able to boot without the SD card in, that is normal.
 You will now boot a Custom Firmware based SysNAND by default.
 You can now hold (Select) on boot to launch the Luma3DS configuration menu.
-You can now hold (Start) on boot to launch Hourglass9, an arm9loaderhax safe NAND tool.
+You can now hold (Start) on boot to launch Hourglass9, an arm9loaderhax safe multipurpose NAND and cartridge tool.
-You can now hold (X) on boot to launch Decrypt9, a full featured NAND + decryption tool which can also be used to convert a physical game cart to an installable file *(Gamecard Dumper Options -> Dump Cart to CIA)*.

 You can update your arm9loaderhax installation in the future by following the instructions on the [Updating arm9loaderhax](Updating-arm9loaderhax/) page.